bleonardb3/DS_POT_05-09/Lab-3/README.md

 ## Objectives

 The goal of the lab is for the users to gain familiarity with the features of the Data Refinery.
-We will perform the following Data Refinery tasks: <br><br>
+We will perform the following Data Refinery tasks: <br>
 	Create a new Data Flow <br>
 	Profile the data <br>
 	Visualize the data to gain a better understanding <br>